Shubham-code-lab/git/README.md

 2]
 `git diff HEAD`

-- lists all changes in the working tree since your last commit (or head).
+- lists all changes in the working tree & staging area since your last commit (or head).
 - (compare last commit with working directory) OR
 - (compare last commit with staged and unstaged changes)
 - ---/dev/null ('-' sign file is null)= good for untracked file as when we add it stage `git diff` will show nothing but `git diff head` will show it.